 REACH and alternatives to animal testing: new rules for skin sensitisation and skin corrosion/irritation tests

-The European Commission will amend REACH annexes to replace in-vivo tests by in vitro or in chemico, for the testing of chemical substances for skin corrosion/irritation, serious eye damage/eye irritation and acute toxicity and for skin sensitisation.
-The new rules will soon become applicable (after publication in the Official Journal, expected for May and September 2016 respectively).
+The European Commission has amended REACH annexes to replace in-vivo tests by in vitro or in chemico, for the testing of chemical substances for skin corrosion/irritation, serious eye damage/eye irritation and acute toxicity and for skin sensitisation.

 The amendments reflect the significant scientific progress made in recent years in the development of non-animal test methods.
 The amendments are timely and will significantly reduce the amount of animal tests needed in the run up to meet the last REACH registration deadline in 2018.

 The new requirements for skin and eye irritation replace the standard animal studies by in vitro data.
 Animal studies should only be needed in exceptional cases where in vitro tests are not suitable.
 In another change to the Annexes, there will be no longer a need to perform an additional dermal test for substances that did not show acute toxicity in oral tests.

 The amendment for the testing for skin sensitisation acknowledges that the newly developed in vitro studies can be used for the purpose of registering a substance under REACH, if these tests provide an equivalent level of information on the sensitisation potential and strength of a substance as the standard animal test.